mikependon/RepoDB/RepoDb/RepoDb.Tests/RepoDb.IntegrationTests/ReadMe.md

 ﻿
 # RepoDb.IntegrationTests #

 This integration tests covers major operations targetting SQL Server.
+The test auto-create local test database, scripts and initial data.
-The tests are executed on the ff versions of SQL Server.
+The tests has been verified in the ff versions of SQL Server.

 - SQL Server 2017 (Planned)
 - SQL Server 2016 (Planned)